t-a-y/cld-react-video/README.md

 ## Demo

-In the project directory, execute `npm start` to run the demo app.
+Live demo can be viewed here: [https://t-a-y.github.io/cld-react-video/](https://t-a-y.github.io/cld-react-video/) To run it locally, execute `npm start` in the project directory.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.